-Helene Ver Eecke, Ph.D., is an assistant professor in the Department of Biology at Metropolitan State University of Denver.
+Helene Ver Eecke, Ph.D., is a professor in the Department of Biology at Metropolitan State University of Denver.
 She specializes in extreme microbiology; and is a founding member and intercollege-liaison of the Beer Industry program.

 Ver Eecke served as senior microbiologist for an industrial fermentation company where her skills of screening, cultivating, and optimizing microbes were expanded to large scale processes.
 She has been a professor of biology at numerous institutions and is currently a tenure-track professor at MSU Denver.
 Her research lab on campus is used to study various projects including brewing, bioremediation and extremophiles.

 Ver Eecke has been involved in the conceptualization and actualization of the Beer Industry program, including co-developing the fermentation science course curriculum.
 As an avid home-brewer, she’s excited to further foster collaborations with the brewing community and expand brewing operations programs at MSU Denver.